Access Ambassadors CIC Update

 Working towards an ‘accessible’ MK: Access Ambassadors CIC

-The aim of Access Ambassadors was to break down barriers between deaf and hearing people:
+Access Ambassadors aimed to break down barriers between deaf and hearing people:

 1. Attitude i.e. biases (e.g. thinking deaf people are not important and can be ignored)